Zapkid/QA-Automation-Testing-Showcase/README.md

 This project is built to serve as an automation infrastructure with a TestNG framework and a Page-Object-Model for testing applications on multiple platforms.
 The infrastructure provides an easy, simple and quick way to add new tests, and is easliy expandable & maintained.

+Jenkins is used to schdelue executions of the Test Suites profiles for each platform (more profiles can be easliy added to create different test scenerios) linked into a pipeline.

+Allure Report system is used as the main reporting system.

 ---

 ### Overview